vsg-dev/vsgTutorial/introduction/VulkanSceneGraph.md

 * To bring in lessons from the wider C++ community the [C++CoreGuidlines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) are used to guide class design and implementation.
 * Spiral Development Model:
 Work follows a cycle starting at the centre and the moving around and outward following a spiral.
 On the innermost cycles of the spiral work is relatively simple and exploritory, but builds basic elements that later work can build upon, or on the next cycle round the sprial be revisted and refactored and made more capable if the original implementation is found insufficient.
 Steadily understanding of the problem domain is built and the software incrementally is built out in features and robustness.
-* Not formally an [Agile Software Development](https://en.wikipedia.org/wiki/Agile_software_development) project but draws upon manifesto:
+* Not formally an [Agile Software Development](https://en.wikipedia.org/wiki/Agile_software_development) project but draws upon it's manifesto:
     * **Individuals and interactions** over processes and tools
     * **Working software** over comprehensive documentation
     * **Customer collaboration** over contract negotiation